-When I first arrived in Paris in 2013, there was no such thing as “good coffee” in Paris.
-It was just starting to change and thank goodness it did.
+When I first arrived in Paris in 2013, there was no “good coffee” in Paris.
+It was just starting to change, and thank goodness it did.
 I feel every time I visit Paris, there is a new coffee shop.
 You will never be at a loss for good coffee with this list.
-There are almost 30 spots of places all around the city for a really good cup of coffee.
-This is my way of saying thank you for supporting my coffee and croissant research over the years.
+There are almost 30 spots places all around the city for a delicious cup of coffee.
+I hope you enjoy discovering my favorite spots where to drink coffee in Paris.

 Coutume They have a few locations on the Left Bank.
 They serve oat milk (yes!) which makes me super happy.
-Their Coutume Café on Rue de Babylone opens at 8:30 am and the Coutume Institue near Notre Dame is open at 9 am.
+Their Coutume Café on Rue de Babylone opens at 8:30 am, and the Coutume Institue near Notre Dame is open at 9 am.
 You can bring your laptop and work here.

-KB Café – The space is small inside but during the warmer months they have a large outdoor terrace with tables and chairs.
+KB Café – The space is small inside, but during the warmer months they have a large outdoor terrace with tables and chairs.
 They do have wifi.
 Update.
 They opened a new location called Back in Black.
-They have food and coffee and you can work from their space with their laptop which is rare.
+They have food and coffee and you can work from their space with their laptop, which is rare.

-Hardware Societé – If you are looking for a place by Sacre Coeur this is a great option.
+Hardware Societé – If you are looking for a place by Sacre Coeur, this is a great option.

 Loustic – You can’t miss the café sign outside.
 You are in for good coffee.
-They have wifi so you can work from here and they do offer food options.
+They have wifi, so you can work from here and they do offer food options.

-Le Peleton Café – located in the heart of the Marais and is very close walking distance to the Seine.
+Le Peleton Café – is located in the heart of the Marais and is very close walking distance to the Seine.
 They also run a bike tour company from this location called Bike About Tours.

 Download and Save the map for your next trip to Paris.
 Do you have a favorite coffee shop?